mohmdnofal/spring-petclinic-azure/readme.md

 kubectl get service spring-mysql-svc
 ```

-Thanks you if you made it this far :)
+Thank you if you made it this far :)